-MC makes donations to public welfare, educational and environmental NPOs or foundations based on a virtual token system.
+In addition, MC launched a series of relief activities in the immediate aftermath of the Great based on a virtual token system.
 Employees earn tokens by participating in volunteer activities, with each token worth a corporate donation of ¥500.
-Tokens are awarded not only for volunteer work organized by MC, but also for activities undertaken independently by employees during their private time outside of work.
+Tokens are awarded not only for volunteer work organized by MC, but also for activities undertaken independently by employees during their